davenquinn/xenoliths/paper/text/figure-captions.md

 Major-element compositional data for the Crystal Knob spinel peridotites and host lavas.
 The data is colorized by sample in a consistent scheme used until
-@fig:depth. (a) FeO vs. MgO for electron microprobe measurements of grain cores, showing range in major-element depletion between samples.
-Dotted lines show Mg\# levels. (b) Mg\# (measured with a total iron basis) vs. \ce{SiO2} for the silicate phases in the Crystal Knob peridotite xenoliths.
-This shows the range in major-element depletion between samples, including the low Mg\# of CK-6, the most fertile sample. (c) Spinel Cr# vs. Mg# showing grouping of samples by Cr content, corresponding to different levels of depletion.
-Mg# is corrected based cation charge balance.
-The highest-Cr samples (CK-3 and CK-4) are harzburgite residues, while the CK-6 is an apparently refertilized lherzolite.
-Labels in (c) correspond to colorization by sample
+@fig:depth. (a) FeO vs. MgO measured by electron microprobe for grain cores, showing range in major-element depletion between samples.
+Dotted lines show Mg\# levels. (b) Mg\# (total iron basis) vs. \ce{SiO2} for the silicate phases in the Crystal Knob peridotite xenoliths.
+This shows the range in major-element depletion between samples, including the low Mg\# of CK-6, the most fertile sample. (c) Spinel Cr# vs. Mg# (corrected based on cation charge balance) showing grouping of samples by Cr content, corresponding to different levels of depletion.
+The highest-Cr samples (CK-3 and CK-4) are harzburgite residues.
+Colors are by sample as labeled in (c).

 ##ca_in_olivine